denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ## Implementation: Separate EBS Volume  <!-- omit in toc -->

 ## Context
-This document provides a detailed explanation of how I implemented the creation and mounting of the separate EBS volume within the CI/CD pipeline.
-It also outlines the decisions I made and the challenges I encountered during development.
+This document provides a detailed overview of how I implemented the creation and mounting of the separate EBS volume within the CI/CD pipeline.
+It also outlines the key decisions I made and the challenges encountered throughout the development process.

 ## Contents <!-- omit in toc -->